 The most straightforward explanation I’ve read about what’s gone on with Facebook and Cambridge Analytica.

 Cait and Carrie’s podcast, straightforwardly titled “Honest Money Conversations“, is one of my favorites.
-One of their latest episodes on consuming mindfully reminded me that it’s impossible to stay date on well, everything.
+One of their latest episodes on consuming mindfully reminded me that it’s impossible to stay up to date on well, everything.
 I’ve tried to cut back the amount I was saving and reading online the past few weeks, which explains why this post is “late” (I told myself I would do a “neat things” post every week).

 On that note, The Very Important Longread Everyone is Talking About.